syncfusion-content/javascript-docs/js/Maps/Populate-Data.md

 ### Properties

-The following properties in shape layers is be used for binding datas in **Maps** control,
+The following properties in shape layers is be used for binding data in **Maps** control,

 * dataSource
 * shapeDataPath